ammarjussa/Whatsapp_Clone/README.md

 ## Issues

 - User cannot create group for now.
 The groups are already created in this project.
+This feature will be added later.

 ## Tools Used: